thomascancel/Historical-Analysis-of-Stock-Indexes/README.md

 A similar monthly study may also be carried out.
 For this I have considered the last 12 months from the moment I publish this project (from July 2019 to June 2020).
 Thus the impact of the covid-19 crisis can be observed.
 Indeed, the sharp fall during the months of February and March is clearly visible with a minimum of almost -10%.
 The month of April was marked by a sharp rise (+13%).

 ![alt text](https://github.com/Thomaaas31/Historical-Analysis-of-Stock-Indexes/blob/master/results/S&P_500_histogram_12M_returns.png?raw=true)

+This histogram is also showing us the impact of the covid-19 crisis.
+The months of February and March had returns between -10% and -5% and the month of April a return between 10% and 15%.